The office isn’t dead (but it is furnished better)

 Additionally, the best workplaces have furniture which combines pleasing aesthetics with all the benefits of ergonomic design, increasing employee wellness by helping reduce the accumulated effect of being stationary and seated for large amounts of time.

-2022’s best ergonomic workplace furniture and accessories:
+Some of our favourite examples of ergonomic workplace furniture and accessories:

 - Flokk HÅG Capisco Chair – Endless ways to vary your posture